PacktPublishing/Managing-Data-Integrity-for-Finance/ch10/README.md

 #### Handling missing financial reporting data with AI
 ```
 Please examine the contents of these three files and provide information as to their data structure and the type of data that they contain.

+For the 2022 Transactions.xlsx file, please check for possible duplicate transactions using the Transaction Number.
 ```